We are accepting applications from February 15 – April 15, 2019

 Located 45 minutes west of St. Louis, Innsbrook is a step back from the hectic life.
 Committed to the natural environment, the resort features 7,500 acres and more than 100 lakes.
 Students are hosted and “adopted” into residents’ homes.

-Innsbrook Founder, Ed Boyce and David Halen, the Concertmaster for the Saint Louis Symphony had a vision to create a stimulating environment for the mind, body, and spirit and in 2001, the Innsbrook Institute was formed.
+Innsbrook Founder, Ed Boyce and David Halen, the Concertmaster for the Saint Louis Symphony had the vision to create a stimulating environment for the mind, body, and spirit and in 2001, the Innsbrook Institute was formed.
 Today, we are host to the region’s largest Summer Chamber Music Festival and Academy.

 Tuition and Fees 2019:

 The Emerging Artist Program is by invitation only for young musicians who are in the early stages of their careers.
 The program was created to bridge the gap between study and professional life for musicians who demonstrate exceptional potential for success in the music performance world.
 Musicians accepted into the Emerging Artist Program will be mentored by and perform alongside Institute festival artists, interact in the administration and execution of the festival and academy, and engage in an intensive level of study as both soloists and ensemble artists.
 Emerging Artists will take private lessons, rehearse and perform together and alongside professionals in evening festival concerts, coach and mentor academy groups, and receive critical commentary from Institute faculty and staff, benefitting from the rich and varied life experiences of established professionals.